-2. Charisma: Often times, dynamic leaders are defined by an adjective Charisma (charismatic) and though it is difficult to define that aura in words, you will know a charismatic leader when you see one.
+2. Charisma: Oftentimes, dynamic leaders are defined by the adjective Charisma (charismatic) and though it is difficult to define that aura in words, you will know a charismatic leader when you see one.
 A charismatic leader has this positive exuberance about them that draws people to them, this type of leader is generally the most liked amongst equals.
-The positive attitude and charm about the leader help them stand apart and earn the trust and respect of the people they lead.
+The positive attitude and charm of the leader help them stand apart and earn the trust and respect of the people they lead.

 3. Commitment: A leader should showcase a high level of commitment to the people, to the business, and to their customers.
 Integrity a leader possess genuinely drives the people and the organization towards growth.
 A lack of commitment from the leader can have inverse effects on the people, business, and customers and may result in the downfall of the organization.
 So, the commitment shown is the commitment earned for a leader and is a very important trait that can make or break a leader and the business.

 4. Futuristic: As fancy as the word sounds, we believe this is a crucial trait that helps the leader to be